scouten/ericscouten.travel/content/2021/04-21+dallas-to-seattle/day-3-to-telluride/index.md

 +++
-title = "Day 3: To Telluride"
-date = 2021-04-23
+title = "Dallas to Seattle Day 3: To Telluride" date = 2021-04-23
 updated = 2021-06-13